This post is part of the ‘In 7′ photo series., where I share a moment in 7 pictures.

 In the past, I never devoted significant time to exploring painting, drawing, and other traditional art mediums.
 So for 9 months, I took various evening art classes at The Painting Workshop.
 My classes included: Intro to Painting, Carving & Printing, and Drawing.

-The Painting Workshop is located in Baltimore, Maryland and offers workshops and classes to children and adults.
+The Painting Workshop in Baltimore, Maryland, offers workshops and classes to children and adults.
 All my classes were taught by my now good friend, Laura Riveiro.
 I appreciated the open, inclusive, and understanding (e.g., bringing my toddler when I didn’t have evening childcare) the studio provided.
 These Monday evenings were important for managing my mental health, getting out and meeting people, and fueling creativity.

 Here are my 7 photos that highlighted some of the work I created during class and what I learned with a photo-by-photo breakdown below: